The school years

-Most children do complete primary education - latest official data shows that 'drop-out'rates during the first six years of education have fallen to under 2 per cent.
+Most children do complete primary education - latest official data shows that 'drop-out' rates during the first six years of education have fallen to under 1 per cent.

-Quality of learning remains cause for concern, with one in ten children having to repeat their first year of primary study to attain the required standards, and 6 per cent repeating their second year.
-Just 55 per cent of primary school teachers hold the minimum qualifications required by the government.
+Quality of learning remains cause for concern, with one in ten children having to repeat their first year of primary study to attain the required standards, and 5 per cent repeating their second year.
+Although the situation has improved in recent years, only 81 per cent of primary school teachers hold the minimum qualifications required by the government.

 Beyond primary education

 A significant number of children stop their education after completing primary level.
-One-third of children who should be in classes at junior secondary level are not enrolled.
+One in ten children who should be in classes at junior secondary level are not enrolled.

-More positively, the gap in attendance between rural and urban areas - which was 20 per cent ten years ago - has reduced to just 4 per cent.
+More positively, the gap in attendance between rural and urban areas - which was 7 per cent five years ago - has reduced to just 3 per cent.
 More girls than boys also attend junior secondary school.

-Drop-out trends continue into senior secondary school; again, more than a third of children who complete the junior level fail to continue into the final years of their education.
+Drop-out trends continue into senior secondary school; again, almost one in five children who complete the junior level fail to continue into the final years of their education.